Akira Yoshino

 Akira Yoshino (吉野 彰, Yoshino Akira) is a Japanese chemist.
 He is a fellow of Asahi Kasei Corporation and a professor at Meijo University in Nagoya.
-He created the first safe, production-viable lithium-ion battery which became used widely in cellular phones and notebook computers.
+He created the first safe, production-viable lithium-ion battery, which became used widely in cellular phones and notebook computers.
 Yoshino was awarded the Nobel Prize in Chemistry in 2019 alongside M. Stanley Whittingham and John B. Goodenough.

 Early life and education

 Yoshino was born in Suita, Japan, on 30 January 1948.
 He graduated from Kitano High School in Osaka City (1966).
 He earned a B.S. in 1970 and an M.S. degree in 1972, both in engineering from Kyoto University, and a Dr.Eng. degree from Osaka University in 2005.

+During his time in elementary school, one of his teachers suggested that he read The Chemical History of a Candle by Michael Faraday, and this sparked a multitude of questions for Yoshino regarding chemistry, a subject he had not been interested in prior to reading the book.

-During his college years, Yoshino had attended a course taught by Kenichi Fukui, the first Asian to become a Nobel Laureate in chemistry.
+During his college years, Yoshino had attended a course taught by Japanese chemist Kenichi Fukui, the first recipient of East Asian ancestry to be awarded the Nobel Prize in Chemistry.

 Career

 Yoshino spent his entire non-academic career at Asahi Kasei Corporation.
 Immediately after graduating with his master's degree in 1972, Yoshino began working at Asahi Kasei.
+He joined the Exploratory Research Team at Asahi Kasei Corporation in the early 1970s to explore new general-purpose materials, initially exploring practical applications for polyacetylene but turned to experimenting with using polyacetylene as an anode material once Japan's electronics industry attempted to create new lightweight and compact rechargeable battery to power their mobile devices.

 He began work in the Kawasaki Laboratory in 1982 and was promoted to manager of product development for ion batteries in 1992.
 In 1994, he became manager of technical development for the LIB manufacturer A&T Battery Corp., a joint venture company of Asahi Kasei and Toshiba.
 Asahi Kasei made him a fellow in 2003 and, in 2005, general manager of his own laboratory.
 Since 2017, he has been a professor at Meijo University and his status at Asahi Kasei has changed to honorary fellow.